Signalen/signalen.org/index.md

 * make the code reusable for other municipalities
 * get the code into production at another municipality

-## Built for Amsterdam
+## Worldclass software, built for Amsterdam

-Built by the City of Amsterdam in 2018, Signalen handled 160,000 complaints in its first year.
+Built by the City of Amsterdam in 2018, Signalen handles more than 250,000 reports every year.
 It replaced over 40 different reporting channels, which had previously been separately staffed.

 ## How it works